Raising Consciousness Through Storytelling

 ...that F-UP our lives...

 This is a reflection on how I think that PTSD (our leftover trauma that still controls us) short-circuits Critical Thinking.
 Many people may think - "Why would that be a problem?"
 Critical thinking is another name for "thinking for one's self."
 That's why it's a problem.
 Not be able to really think for one's self TODAY! is a problem!
 The Four F's that F-UP our lives is what I call it.
-We were traumatized as children - in essence talked out of, scared out of - thinking for ourselves: like we didn't dare challenge the terrorizing adult in front of us - we caved in, went along with them: WE FROZE OR FAWNED in time and space.
+We were traumatized as children - in essence talked out of, scared out of - thinking for ourselves: like we didn't dare challenge the terrorizing or absent adult in front of us - we caved in, went along with them: WE FROZE OR FAWNED in time and space.
 We got stuck, stunted, went to sleep...in one moment of time.
 We didn't know it.
 We were just trying to survive.

 We adapted by NOT BEING PRESENT.
 We checked out.
 We went elsewhere.
 That little person is still in there.
 Waiting for us.
 We know something isn't right.
 It's called "COMPLEX" post traumatic stress disorder (Pete Walker).
 The only solution is to "wake up" from our sleep.
 Learning to think is not easy because it takes a courage that we have been scared to embrace.
 Learning to BE and to THINK for one's self (in that order) are todays biggest social, cultural, political and I dare say, religious hurdles.
 We are confined BY these peculiar and unique functions of our world, no longer liberated by them.
 We are their prisoners, not their benefactors.